biplobsd/as/README.md

 ![logo](/src/assets/icons/icon128.png)

-(AS) is a browser extension that helps you practice simple addition and subtraction equations.
+(AS) is a browser extension that helps you practice simple addition and subtraction expression.
 It is like a quiz extension.

 ![preview_opz](https://github.com/biplobsd/as/assets/43641536/be8cfb52-bb45-4ce3-8855-59e2e5e1bd49)